rasikpa7/Music/README.md

 it allows play audio files from phones directory

-it shows a minibar while ur playing to play , pause,and access other songs easily
+it shows a minibar when any audio is selected  to play , pause,and skip /previous  songs easily

 control songs from notification panel